 Alcohol, Wellbutrin and Seizures

-Alcohol use and Wellbutrin may increase your risk of seizures, and combining the two may worsen matters.
+Both alcohol use and Wellbutrin may increase your risk of seizures, and combining the two may make matters even worse.

 If you drink heavily and suddenly stop, you are at risk of alcohol withdrawal syndrome, which can sometimes cause seizures.